Voyz/databay/docs/source/extending/extending_base_planner.rst

 Extending BasePlanner
 =====================

-Databay comes with two implementations of BasePlanner - :any:`APSPlanner` and :any:`SchedulePlanner`.
+Databay comes with two implementations of BasePlanner - :any:`ApsPlanner` and :any:`SchedulePlanner`.
 If you require custom scheduling functionality outside of these two interfaces, you can create your own implementation of :any:`BasePlanner`.
-Have a look at the two existing implementations for reference: `APSPlanner <../_modules/databay/planners/aps_planner.html>`_ and `SchedulePlanner <../_modules/databay/planners/schedule_planner.html>`_.
+Have a look at the two existing implementations for reference: `ApsPlanner <../_modules/databay/planners/aps_planner.html>`_ and `SchedulePlanner <../_modules/databay/planners/schedule_planner.html>`_.

 To extend the :any:`BasePlanner` you need to provide a way of executing :any:`Link.transfer` method repeatedly by implementing the following four methods.
 Note that all of these methods are private since they are called internally by BasePlanner and should not be executed directly.